 - Transportation and freight companies

-This article explores careers in supply chain management, as well as careers that benefit from supply chain education and training.
+This article explores what a supply chain manager does and reviews careers in supply chain management, as well as careers that benefit from supply chain education and training.

 What Is Supply Chain Management?